Alabama National Guard Education Assistance Program

 This nationally renowned program was created by Act 633 and approved October 1947 by the Alabama Legislature.
 It is administered by the Alabama Department of Veterans Affairs and is governed by the Code of Alabama 1975, Section 31-6-1.
 A dependent is defined as a child, stepchild, spouse, or the unmarried widow(er) of the veteran.
 For more information on this scholarship, please contact your local Alabama Department of Veteran Affairs Representative located at the county courthouse where you reside for more information on this scholarship.

-Chapter 31 Vocational Rehabilitation (Disabled Veterans)
+Chapter 31 Veteran Readiness and Employment (Disabled Veterans)

 - Received, or will receive, a discharge other than dishonorable conditions;